 See the services and routes used by the component.

 For serverless applications, the Resources tab provides information on the revision, routes, and the configurations used for that component.

-Ensure that you have created and deployed a Node.js application on OpenShift Container Platform using the Developer perspective.
+You have created and deployed minimum two or more components on OpenShift Container Platform using the Developer perspective.